 We are sharing a pretty nice 'Winning Story' reported to us during our most recent Office Hours support video conference we regularly host for our members.
 One of our Muscle Tuner® Specialists gave a wonderful report.
-It was related to one of the techniques we share in our free Energy Boost Five Tips giveaway on our homepage.
+It was related to one of the techniques we often share called 'Power on Your Brain'.

-She had a female friend in her mid 30's perform the 'Power On Your Brain' technique.
+She had a female friend in her mid 30's perform this technique.
 Touch for Health® colleagues know this as the 'Switching On Exercises'.
 This woman had had a stroke eight years previously and had undertaken a series of rehabilitation efforts during this duration and things had gotten better but she still had a few issues.
 She currently suffered from a problem with her peripheral vision.
 This meant she couldn't view her surroundings with any amount of 'wide angle' that we mostly all take for granted.